Helping Elderly Parents: The Complete Guide

 |

-Aging is a natural part of life, but that doesn’t mean that you instinctively know how to help a parent who is getting older.
+Aging is an inevitable part of life, but it doesn’t mean you instinctively know how to help a parent who is getting older.

-It can be hard to view the people who’ve always taken care of you as suddenly needing your help.
-Caring for elderly parents can also mean a lot of different things.
-It’s not just giving them an arm to hold on to as they maneuver down a set of icy steps, but knowing when and how to assist them with their finances, legal issues, estate planning, health decisions, and even end-of-life matters.
+It can be hard to view the people who've always taken care of you as suddenly needing your help.
+Caring for elderly parents can encompass many different aspects.
+It’s not just about giving them an arm to hold on to as they maneuver down a set of icy steps, but also about knowing when and how to assist them with their finances, legal issues, estate planning, health decisions, and even end-of-life matters.

 Key Takeaways

-• Understand the experts and resources that can support you.
+• Understand the experts and resources that can support you in this process.

 Having 'the Talk' With Your Elderly Parents

-When is the best time to talk to your parents about their money matters and who should help them out?
-Sooner than you think — ideally when your aging parents are still able to competently and independently manage their own finances
+When is the best time to talk to your parents about their money matters?
+Sooner than you think — ideally when your parents are still able to competently and independently manage their own finances.

 You can start these conversations many different ways.
 Here are a few ideas to get you started: